 TX HHSC’ predecessor agency was the Department of Aging and Disability Services (DADS).
 DADS was reorganized into TX HHSC in September of 2017.

-The Department of Health and Human Services’ (DHHS) Office for Civil Rights (OCR) recently imposed a $1,6000,000 civil monetary penalty against TX HHCS, for a string of HIPAA violations committed by DADS between 2013 and 2017.
+The Department of Health and Human Services’ (HHS) Office for Civil Rights (OCR) recently imposed a $1,6000,000 civil monetary penalty against TX HHCS, for a string of HIPAA violations committed by DADS between 2013 and 2017.

 This Texas HIPAA horror show became public on October 11, 2015, when DADS filed a breach report with OCR.
 In its report, DADS informed OCR that the electronic protected health information (ePHI) of almost 7,000 individuals was viewable over the Internet.
-The ePHI consisted of (among other things) names, addresses, social security numbers, and treatment information.
+The ePHI consisted of (among other things) names, addresses, Social Security numbers, and treatment information.

 The breach occurred innocently, when an internal application was moved to a public server from a private, secure one.
 A flaw in the software code allowed ePHI without access credentials.